Key Takeaways

 Getting Approval to Dissolve an S Corporation

-In general, you cannot dissolve a business with S Corp status without the approval of shareholders or the board of directors.
-Approval must come from shareholder and director resolutions, which must be recorded in official corporate records.
+In general, dissolving a business with S Corp status requires approval from shareholders or the board of directors.
+This approval must be documented through shareholder and director resolutions, which should be recorded in official corporate records.
 The resolution must also name those responsible for liquidating the business's assets.

 For exact procedures required to approve a dissolution, refer to your state laws, corporate bylaws, and Articles of Incorporation.
 If any of these sources conflict, state law always takes precedence.